Mongolia Winter Festivals

-The Ultimate Packing List for the Winter Trip in Mongolia
+Packing Advice for the Winter Trip in Mongolia

 Wear layers of clothing, wool or cotton under fleeces, thermal underwear, cotton or cashmere pullovers, polar jacket, and furs.
 Selection of cotton or woolen socks, cashmere under gloves, woolen hat with ear flaps, wind proof gear.
 Thick arctic clothing and boots are necessary.
 If you have ski boots they would be ideal.
 Wear sunglasses, or better still snow glasses, to prevent snow blindness.

 You need Mongolian cashmere products you can buy them in Ulaanbaatar stores at the reasonable price.
 In addition to this, Mongolian cashmere is the finest and the most quality cashmere in the world, because of our harsh winter condition where cashmere goats can stamina.
 Check out our best cashmere brands:

 Also, you can buy some national costumes if you are interested in.
 Mongolian national winter-costumes are the best fit for the country’s winter.
 It is called Mongolian deel which keeps your body temperature and prevents from the wind, very comfortable to wear.
 Why not try this.
 You can buy fur outer wear and hats from the NaranTuul market, the market contains everything you need for the best price.
 It may one of the city experiences while on your tour.